Topological Signals of Singularities in Ricci Flow

 \section{Abstract}

-We apply the methods of persistent homology to investigate singularity formation in a selection of geometries evolved numerically by Ricci flow.
-To implement persistent homology, we construct a triangular mesh for a sample of points.
-The scalar curvature along the edges of the triangulation, computed as an average of scalar curvatures at the endpoints of the edges, serves as a filtration parameter at each time step.
-We analyze the topological signals of geometric criticality obtained from the application of persistent homology to a two--dimensional rotational solid that collapses to a round point and three--dimensional dumbbells that manifest neckpinch singularities under Ricci flow and show that these signals are distinct.
+We implement methods from computational homology to obtain a topological signal of singularity formation in a selection of geometries evolved numerically by Ricci flow.
+Our approach, based on persistent homology, produces precise, quantitative measures describing the behavior of an entire collection of data across a discrete sample of times.
+We analyze the topological signals of geometric criticality obtained numerically from the application of persistent homology to models manifesting singularities under Ricci flow.
+The results we obtain for these numerical models suggest that the topological signals distinguish global singularity formation (collapse to a round point) from local singularity formation (neckpinch).
 Finally, we discuss the interpretation and implication of these results and future applications.